-Install the tube on fitting barb.
-If needed heat the tube in warm water (40-50°C).
+Install the tube on the fitting barb.
+If needed, heat the tube with warm water.
 You can do that by forcing it to slide over the edge as far as it goes.

-Slide the fitting ring towards the barb and tighten it in clockwise direction as far as it goes.
+Slide the fitting ring towards the barb and tighten it in the clockwise direction as far as it goes.